chkp-wbelt/convert-wildcard/README.md

 Check Point management API script to migrate R77.30 wildcard objects to R80.20 compatible objects and rules

 * R77-export/wildcard-object python script is used to create a [Wildcard object CSV](#wildcard-object-csv) file from a R77 management server objects_5_0.C
+  * This script is run on your R77.30 MDS
   * Extract all current wildcard object information from objects.C
   * Prepare objects.C for migrate export to R80 (update netmask for each wildcard object to a valid netmask)

 * convert-wildcard python script is used to load data from a [Wildcard object CSV](#wildcard-object-csv) file into an [R80.20 management server](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk122485)
+  * This script can be run from any machine with Python and API access to the R80.20 MDS
   * Rename old R77 network object to a temporary name
   * Create R80.20 version wildcard objects from [Wildcard object CSV](#wildcard-object-csv) information
   * Replace references in rulebase to old R77 network object with new [R80.20 wildcard object](https://sc1.checkpoint.com/documents/latest/APIs/index.html#web/show-wildcard~v1.3)